CobayaSampler/cobaya/docs/output.rst

 Sample files or ``Collection`` instances
 ----------------------------------------

-Samples are stored in files (if text output requested) or ``Collection`` instances (in interactive mode).
+Samples are stored in files (if text output requested) or :class:`~collection.Collection` instances (in interactive mode).
 A typical sample file will look like the one presented in the :doc:`quickstart example <example>`:

 .. code::